missionpinball/mpf-docs/hardware/eli_dmd/index.rst

 write it down.
 (Well, that and we also created the interface for MPF, but that was the easy part.)
 So thanks Eli!

-You can grab the `RGB.DMD source code <https://github.com/ecurtz/RGB_DMD>`_ and flash it to a Teensy 3.2.
+The Eagle files are available along with the code for those who'd like to build their own `RGB.DMD board <https://github.com/ecurtz/RGB_DMD>`_.
 Connect your panels and you are good to go.

 In MPF, RGB.DMD works just like :doc:`/hardware/smartmatrix/index` (go there for details).
 Can copy the following example (and replace ``com12`` with your com port):